 While there are vast differences between personal experiences and the social and global understanding of how different groups choose to self-identify, How to be LGBT Friendly outlines an important commonality: “we are united by one thing – organizations and individuals often discriminate against us, ignore our needs and aspirations or even deny our existence.”
 It is for this reason alone that everyone should make a conscious effort to be inclusive and open to all walks of life.

-The following seven tips are for event professionals who are interested in leading their industry in LGBT-friendly practices.
+The following seven tips are for event professionals who are interested in leading their industry in creating LGBT friendly events.

 - Display and publicize a non-discrimination statement online as well at your event.
 This could be your own statement or your client or organization’s diversity policy.
 For example: “Our organization provides equality of services and care to everyone, regardless of people’s age, disability, gender, gender identity, race, religion or belief or sexual orientation.”